Fall Church and Ministry courses at AMBS

 This course gives students both tools and impetus to reflect on their own Christian formation and human development as well as the impact of Christian formation and human development in ministry with others by 1) understanding human development and Christian formation in an interdisciplinary perspective; 2) identifying and working with issues and experiences from the past which may hinder human development and Christian formation; 3) exploring the role of spiritual disciplines in fostering ongoing Christian formation; and 4) reflecting theologically on Christian formation and human development in culturally sensitive and nuanced ways.

 Pastoral Care Case Colloquium CHM528

-Annual — One hour per semester — Daniel Schipani
+One hour — Daniel Schipani

 The course is designed as a setting for presentation and analysis of pastoral care situations in the manner of “case consultation.”
 The focus of the case can be a personal, family, or congregational crisis, or counseling challenges such as those related to loss, conflict, discernment, and guidance.
 Special attention is given to enhancing both caregiving skills and pastoral-theological reflection.
 Students in the MDiv PCC concentration will have priority registering for this colloquium, followed by those enrolled in the Pastoral Ministry Program.
 Prerequisite: a Pastoral Care course or having had supervised pastoral ministry experience, or permission from the professor.

 Two hours — Daniel Schipani